Capillary/ecom-api-document/source/includes/_picklist.md

 ## Get PickLists of a Merchant

 Lets you fetch picklists of the merchant based on the input parameters.
-By default, the picklists details of the last one week will be retrieved.
+By default, the details of the picklists of the last one week will be retrieved.

 > Sample Request